 A student interested in the IDS major must meet with his or her faculty advisor to discuss the possibility of a major in Interdisciplinary Studies.
 If the student meets the enrollment criteria, the faculty advisor refers the student to the IDS Coordinator.
 If the student and IDS Coordinator agree that the IDS major is both feasible and beneficial for the student, the student will complete an application form and curriculum plan.
 The curriculum plan will outline the proposed course of study and timetable (semester by semester plan) as well as the rationale for combining the courses.
 The rationale will be a theoretical justification for combining the disciplines, including specific goals for either a career path or graduate studies.
 The student will need to justify why a major currently offered at SBU will not satisfy his or her career aspirations.
 The curriculum plan must also explain how the student will be assessed.
 It can include the completion of a portfolio, internship, major field test or a combination of the three.
-After consultation with the IDS Coordinator and any necessary revisions made, the student will submit the typewritten application and curriculum plan, the documents will be sent to Deans Council and the Dean of the College with the highest number of hours in the proposal will present the proposal to Deans Council.
+After consultation with the IDS Coordinator and any necessary revisions made, the student will submit the typewritten application and curriculum plan to the IDS Coordinator for approval.
+Once the IDS Coordinator approves the application and curriculum plan, the documents will be sent to Deans Council and the Dean of the College with the highest number of hours in the proposal will present the proposal to Deans Council.
 The Deans Council must approve all IDS majors.